 Arrival… arrival is not a moment, it is not the end but it is a process that lasts over time.

-The book overflows with stories of individuals who set out on the road for the most varied reasons.
-All of them could be a source of inspiration.
-But it talks about the entire travelling society too.
-And, towards the end, the spirit of the traveller comes into the picture.
+The book is filled with stories of individuals who set out on the road for various reasons and in which to find inspiration.
+But it also speaks of entire travelling societies.
+And, towards the end, the traveller’s spirit comes into play.

 For those who are still wondering whether or not this book contains the answer to the initial question ‘Why do we travel?‘, Leed concludes his research with this sentence: